danielfm/pytriloquist/README.rst

 dialog.
 Run ``hcitool dev`` on the server to find out the address of your bluetooth card.

-Once configured, you can use the input touchpad and add commands for your favourite applications.
+Once configured, you can use the input touchpad and add commands to be executed on the server.

+Touchpad Gestures
+'''''''''''''''''

+The left and right buttons are located on the bottom-left corner of the screen, and the light gray rectangles are the scrollbars.

+It works pretty much like a laptop's touchpad.
+The only exception is the drag and drop gesture; touch the mouse button, move the finger/stylus outside the button area and release to start dragging.
+Touch the button again to stop.

 FAQ